 You have a few options when it comes to officiants for your Washington State elopement.
 They include the usual suspects you might expect, like justices, judges, ordained ministers and priests, etc. You can find a full list on King County’s marriage license page.

 And yes, if you want a friend or family member to officiate, then can!
-BUT, they need to be ordained to perform marriages in Washington State.
+However, they need to be ordained to perform marriages in Washington State.

-Not sure how to tell your friends and family you’re eloping?
+Scared to tell friends and family about your plans to elope?
 We have an article all about sharing the news of your elopement plans with them and helping them get on board with the process.

 Trying to figure out which shoes you should be wearing on your adventure elopement day?
 No worries, we’ve got you’ve covered on that one as well.

 Planning to elope in Washington State and interested in working with me?
 You can find out more about my packages for Washington on my pricing page, and can click the button below to get in touch about your elopement and schedule your complimentary elopement chat.